ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ##  hypothesis - are my weights changing
 The idea was that if the online network weights were never changed, then the argmax across the online network might select the same action in every state - leading to the behvaiour we saw.

 To do this I added the weights as histograms in TensorBoard by indexing a list of parameters for the online and target networks.
-This is a bit hacky - Tensorflow didn't like iterating over this list so I just indexed out the last layer weights and biases for both networks.
+This is hacky - Tensorflow didn't like iterating over this list so I just indexed out the last layer weights and biases for both networks.

 ```python
 self.act_summaries.extend([